Promo code SPRING2022 will be automatically applied at checkout!

 There are three types of glucose intolerance tests.
 They are all blood tests.

-Results That Indicate Glucose Intolerance
+What Test Results Indicate Glucose Intolerance?

-The recommended blood glucose levels for diagnosing diabetes and intermediate hyperglycemia (prediabetes) by the American Diabetes Association are as follows:
+The recommended glucose levels for diagnosing diabetes and intermediate hyperglycemia (prediabetes) by the American Diabetes Association are as follows:

 Impaired Fasting Glucose

-- Fasting plasma glucose 100 mg/dl to 125 mg/dl (5.5 - 6.9 mmol/L)
+• Fasting plasma glucose 100 mg/dL to 125 mg/dL (5.5 - 6.9 mmol/L)

 Impaired Glucose Intolerance

-- Oral glucose tolerance test 140 to 199 mg/dl (7.8-11.1 mmol/L)
+• Oral glucose tolerance test 140 to 199 mg/dL (7.8-11.1 mmol/L)

 Type 2 Diabetes

-- Fasting plasma glucose 126 mg/dl or higher (greater than or equal to 7.0 mmol/L)
+• Fasting plasma glucose 126 mg/dL or higher (greater than or equal to 7.0 mmol/L)

-- Oral glucose tolerance test 200 mg/dl or higher (greater than or equal to 11.1 mmol/L)
+• Oral glucose tolerance test 200 mg/dL or higher (greater than or equal to 11.1 mmol/L)

 Is There a Treatment For Glucose Intolerance?

-The treatment for glucose intolerance may differ depending on if you have been diagnosed with IFG, IGT, or type 2 diabetes.
+The treatment for glucose intolerance may differ depending on whether you have been diagnosed with IFG, IGT, or type 2 diabetes.
 Treatment includes lifestyle interventions, but in some cases, medication may be prescribed.

 The following lifestyle modifications are recommended from the research: